Gentle Root Canals In Cibolo

-If you notice one or more of these symptoms, contact Dr. Patel for an emergency appointment right away.
+If you notice one or more of these symptoms, contact Dr. Patel for an emergency appointment in Cibolo or Schertz right away.
 The sooner you get treatment, the more likely it is that we will be able to save your infected tooth.

 The Root Canal Process